aleph0io/rapier/rapier-environment-variable/README.md

         </dependency>
     </dependencies>

-Next, define a component class that uses the `@EnvironmentVariable` annotation to create a dependency on an environment variable:
+Next, define a component class that uses the `@EnvironmentVariable` annotation to create a dependency on an environment variable.
+Names are allowed to have the characters `[a-zA-Z0-9_]`.

     @Component(modules = {
         // Note that we refer to the generated module here, by name